ElliotY-ML/Heart_Rate_Estimation_PPG_Acc/README.md

 **Part 2: Clinical Application**

-The dataset comes from the Cardiac Arrythmia Suppression Trial (CAST) sponsored by the National Heart, Lung, and Blood Institute (NHLBI).
+The dataset comes from the Cardiac Arrhythmia Suppression Trial (CAST) sponsored by the National Heart, Lung, and Blood Institute (NHLBI).
 It consists of 24 hours of heart rate data from ECGs monitoring people who have experienced a myocardial infarction within the past two years.[1]
 This data has been smoothed and resampled to more closely resemble PPG-derived pulse rate data from a wrist wearable.[2]
 The training dataset is contained in the `/data/datasets/crisdb/` folder.